How Hypnosis Helps You Quit Smoking

 You may know people who have quit smoking 'cold turkey' only to immediately start gaining weight or start another bad habit.
 Once a habit is created, it can be difficult to 'simply' quit.
 Removing the habit action (smoking), will not always remove the habit sequence (trigger, craving, smoking).
 Therefore, removing the cigarettes from your habit will not always remove the craving.
 If the craving to smoke is still present, a person may substitute 'lesser' habits and remain more likely to take up smoking again.

 People sometimes describe trying to quit smoking like two different people arguing in their head.
 One part wants to quit and another part wants to smoke.
 This is normal for anyone trying to stop a habit.
-Professional hypnotherapy helps end these internal arguments.
+Consulting Hypnotist helps end these internal arguments.

 Directly addressing and "removing" the cravings, the behaviors, makes it much more comfortable to quit smoking.
 Though, of course, there is still effort required.